chocoteam/choco-solver/docs/source/3_solving.rst

 Anytime a solution is found, a cut is posted which states that at least one of the objective variables must be better.
 Such as :math:`(X_0 < b_0 \lor X_1 < b_1 \lor \ldots \lor X_n < b_n` where :math:`X_i` is the ith objective variable and :math:`b_i`
 its best known value.

-The method ends by restoring the last solution found so far, if any.

 Here is a simple illustration: